We hope this page provides answers to the most frequently asked questions (FAQs) we receive about funding for music therapy services at LIH.

 Sometimes.
 Insurance coverage for music therapy is significantly dependent on the client’s diagnosis code(s) (ICD-10 codes), procedure code(s) (CPT or HCPCS) billed, and plan restrictions such as in-network/out-of-network providers, etc. The client may also need to obtain additional supportive materials from a referring medical provider such as a prior authorization or a letter of medical necessity (LMN).

 Music therapy is billed just like all other allied health services using a procedure code for the service provided.
 G0176 is the procedure code used to specify “Activity Therapy: Music Therapy.”
-When appropriate, music therapy may be submitted to insurance using the following procedure/service codes: CPT Codes for Music Therapy.
+When appropriate, music therapy may be submitted to insurance using procedure/service codes (CPT codes for music therapy).
 It is very important to note that codes used by music therapists may be shared with other allied health providers.
 If services are paid for treatment at LIH, this may limit the number of sessions with another allied health provider.
 We strongly encourage that you have an open conversation with all therapy providers about your desire to submit claims to your insurance to allow all providers to coordinate care if necessary.
 If you wish to inquiry about insurance coverage for music therapy services, we recommend that you contact your health plan directly to ask the following questions:

 - Does my diagnosis of ______ (ICD-10 Code) allow coverage for ______ procedure code?
 (G0176 or other)